thehacktivist42/RoboSwara/README.md

 This is the repository that contains everything about RoboSwarakriti, the Toy Doll created by students of Venkateshwar International School.
 Copyright - © 2022, All Rights Reserved.
 Please do not copy without permission.

+## Note: This repository is out-of-date by more than 2 years.
+Will be updated soon.

 ## Directory Guide
 * **RoboSwara**
     * master